55 Days at Peking: Box office

 55 Days at Peking premiered at the Beverly Theater, earning $22,000 within a week.
 It later opened nationwide in 21 theaters throughout 15 key cities, in which it earned $400,000 during its first two weeks.
 During the first weekend of June 1963, 55 Days at Peking became the number-one box office film in the United States.

 By August 1963, 55 Days at Peking had reportedly earned $3.25 million generated from 400 theaters throughout the United States.
 Milton Goldstein, the foreign sales manager for Bronston Productions, told Variety the film was doing "solid [business]" in several international countries, a few of which even outpaced El Cid.
 By January 1964, the film's domestic gross was $10 million, which generated an estimated $5 million in theatrical rentals.

 By November 1963, the film was reportedly doing "brisk business" in roadshow engagements in Canada and had opened to "record [business]" in Tokyo and Osaka, Japan.
 Later that same month, it was reported the film had earned $239,560 from seven theaters combined in Tokyo and Osaka during its first 17 days of release.

+In the Belgian city of Ostend, at the Capitole theater, the film earned 1,544,960 francs ($,000) within six weeks.
+It set an all-time opening record for any theater in the city.